sourcegraph/bitbucket-server-plugin/src/main/java/com/sourcegraph/webhook/README.md

 # Webhooks
-The Sourcegraph Bitbucket Server plugin provides an internal implementation for webhooks that supports listening to events at a global or project scope.
+The Sourcegraph Bitbucket Server plugin provides an implementation for webhooks that supports listening to events at a global or project scope.

 ## Contents
 - [Payload](#payload)